ibm-cloud-docs/assistant/web-chat-basics.md

 ## Browser support
 {: #web-chat-basics-browsers}

-Web chat supports a variety of devices and platforms.
-As a general rule, if the last two versions of a browser account for more than 1% of all desktop or mobile traffic, web chat supports that browser.
+The web chat supports a variety of devices and platforms.
+As a general rule, if the last two versions of a browser account for more than 1% of all desktop or mobile traffic, the web chat supports that browser.

 The following list specifies the minimum required browser software for the web chat (including the two most recent versions, except as noted):